blei-lab/treeffuser/README.rst

     x = rng.uniform(0, 2 * np.pi, size=n)
     y = np.sin(x) + rng.laplace(scale=x / 20, size=n)

 We fit Treeffuser and generate samples.
-These samples can be used to compute any downstream estimates of interest.
+These can be used to compute any downstream estimates of interest.

 .. code-block:: python

     # Fit the model
     model = Treeffuser()
     model.fit(x, y)